Why is the phonics screening check in Autumn?

 To add the Phonics Check assessment, go to Students > Assessments > DfE Assessments.

-Click the green Load Assessment Template button in the top-right of the page.
+If it hasn't yet been added, click the green Load Assessment Template button in the top-right of the page.

 Select the Autumn 2020 Phonics Screening Check then click Load Template.

 Click +Add in the Phonics Screening Check section select the right student group and date.

 In the slide over, select the main year group that is doing the Phonics Screening Check.
 In a normal year, this is year 1.
 However, because the students who would have taken the check had it taken plave in summer are now in year 2, select year 2.
 Don't worry, you can add additional students from other years later on if needed.

 Add the assessment date, and choose whether the assessment is for SEN students only, then click Setup Assessments.